PRI2MA/DL_NTCP_Dysphagia/README.md

 7. `data_preproc.py`
 - Create `dataset_full` folder: create and store the input Numpy array for all patients by concatenating their CT+RTDOSE+RTSTRUCT.
-Note: we also create such arrays for patients that are not included for a specific study (e.g. prediction of xerostomia).
+Note: we also create such arrays for patients that are not included for a specific study (e.g. prediction of dysphagia).
 Those patients are included in one or more other studies, e.g. prediction of dysphagia and/or taste.
 - Create `dataset` folder: in this folder we make a distinction between patients of different endpoints/labels (`0`, `1`).
 This is required for PyTorch Dataset and DataLoader class objects.
 Moreover, the dataset folder should